jwatson-CO-edu/SPARROW/LISP/dev.md

         - nr:0 , so:1 , es:2 , we:3
         - Can I use alignment to alias an array of pointers to the above names?
     - `>N` pointers in a dynamic array

-* Instruction Node: Unit of currency for Petri-Net AST
-    - `N` pointers by default, tunable
-    - `>N` pointers in a dynamic array
-    - Stored in instruction memory
-    - How to handle the case when the number of instructions exceeds inst memory?

 * DIY Memory Management
     - Begin interpreter by allocating a massive memory block